ht-diva/genomics_QC_pipeline/README.md

 - validates PGEN integrity with PLINK 2;
 - confirms that the PVAR file contains variants;
 - normalizes chromosome labels for validation;
-- optionally restricts processing to autosomes;
+- requires the expected chromosome to be an autosome (1–22);
 - verifies that the PVAR chromosome matches the chromosome wildcard;
 - confirms that dosages are present;
 - calculates dosage genotyping rate and derives dosage missingness;